Port Freeport: Public Docks

 In 1953, the Port Authority passed a bond to build public docks and warehouses in order to handle bulk and dry goods.
 Those docks have evolved into a nearly 400 acre facility used by several import and export companies today.
 Long term tenants include: Dole Fruit, Rivianna Foods (FKA American Rice), Chiquita Fruit Co., Tenaris, and Horizon Terminal Services.

 BASF

-BASF, a German company, partnered with Dow to build a plant here in the 1950s.
-In the early 1990s BASF opened a marine terminal on the river and today is expanding again to become one of the world's largest producers of ammonia.
+BASF, a German company, partnered with Dow to build a plant in the 1950s.
+In the early 1990s BASF opened a marine terminal on the river and today is one of the world's largest producers of ammonia.

 Strategic Petroleum Reserve (SPR)

 Strategic Petroleum Reserve (SPR) formed in 1975 as defense against oil shortages and resulting economic hardships for the country.
 The SPR site located on the Brazos River Diversion Channel south of Freeport is the largest of these facilities in the United States with a capacity exceeding 40 Million barrels.
 SPR is connected via pipelines to other locations in the country and to multiple berths along the Freeport Channel.